Things to do in Odessa, Ukraine [updated for 2020]

 Along the health road (see below) you come to Dolphin Beach.
 There are a couple of beach clubs here that you can pay to use, including Taboo, where you can chill out in the day and party at night.
 This beach is also home to Trueman Hot Boat – the beach version of the Trueman Club in the city.
 The open-air bar and club has live bands playing at the weekends.

 At the end of the Health Road is Arkadia Beach, Odessa’s version of Ibiza.
 In fact, there is actually a club here called Ibiza, although they pronounce it ‘I bits a’.
 Arcadia has had a lot of investment into it recently.
-There are several huge superclubs, including Itaka and Bono, which have swimming pools so one of the very popular things to do in Odessa is chill out during the day and then party till dawn.
+There are several huge superclubs, including Itaka, which have swimming pools so one of the very popular things to do in Odessa is chill out during the day and then party till dawn.
 There’s also an aquapark and various shops, bars and restaurants.

 Walk the health road